twanmulder/thats-an-egg-blog/content/blog/10-javascript-oneliners-you-have-got-to-add-your-arsenal-as-a-developer.md

 date: 2020-11-29T20:56:25.380Z
 title: 10 JavaScript Oneliners You Have Got to Add Your Arsenal as a Developer
 categories: JavaScript
-description: "Step up your JavaScript game in a couple of minutes by learning these awesome oneliners. "
+description: Step up your JavaScript game in a couple of minutes by learning these awesome oneliners.
 ---
 ![Decoration image by Charles Deluvio.
 A hand showing a single finger.](../../assets/one-bg.jpg) *Photo by [Charles Deluvio](https://unsplash.com/@charlesdeluvio?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/one?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*